Hi, I'm Briar.

 What if you knew what was next?

 Most productivity advice is bullshit.
-It’s a legacy of a system that doesn’t even exist any more.
-It’s created for married male executives, or single college students, but it’s not for the rest of us.
+It’s the legacy of an economy that doesn’t even exist any more.
+It was created for married male executives, or single college students, but it’s not for the rest of us.

 It’s not for people with disabilities.